huntdatacenter/docs/docs/faq/external-transfer.md

 No. For compliance reasons, external kistas are for one way transfers only.
 You will need to order two independent external kistas if you plan to transfer data both ways.

 ### Do the Importer need to encrypt the data?
 Most likely.
 However, this is decided by the data controller.
-Feel free to [contact us](/contact), we are more than happy to help with evaluations on encryption.
+Feel free to [contact us](/contact) as we are more than happy to help with evaluations on encryption.

+### Is external kistas secure enough for my data?
+Most likely.
+The service allows you to be compliant with common acts and regulations such as GDPR and Helsenormen.
+And the management and operations comply with our [certificates](/about/certificates/).
+However, the decision of whether you can use this service is decided by your data controller.

 ### Where can I get additional security information on the external kistas?
 [Contact us](/contact) for additional information on the external kista service aimed at security, privacy and compliance officers.